SpineEventEngine/SpineEventEngine.github.io/docs/guides/gradle.md

 # Configuring a project with Gradle

-Spine relies on build-time tools to help us with comprehending your model.
+Spine provides build-time tools for code generation and analysis.
 These tools are written as [Gradle plugins](https://docs.gradle.org/current/userguide/plugins.html) — an extendable, uniform way to tap into a project build process.